NutSoft/NutSoft-Ltd/WorkDays/README.md

 NutSoft-Ltd

-A PowerShell modules along with some Pester tests.
+A PowerShell module along with some Pester tests.

 I created these PowerShell functions (using PowerShell V2.0) many years ago as an exercise in PowerShell scripting whilst also serving to determine the number of working days between any 2 dates.